 Lower Mississippi River Habitat Restoration Acceleration

-The Lower Mississippi River Habitat Restoration Partnership is a long-term effort involving multiple partners working together to restore habitat connectivity and improve water quality in critical areas along the Mississippi River corridor from the Twin Cities to the Iowa border by reconnecting tributaries to their floodplains, revitalizing backwaters and channels, and protecting and restoring floodplain forests, wetlands, and prairies that are essential to sustaining the incredible diversity of plants, animals, and human uses provided by this great river.
+The Lower Mississippi River Habitat Restoration Partnership is a long-term effort to restore habitat connectivity and improve water quality in critical areas along the Mississippi River corridor from the Twin Cities to the Iowa border by reconnecting tributaries to their floodplains, revitalizing backwaters and channels, and protecting and restoring floodplain forests, wetlands, and prairies that are essential to sustaining the incredible diversity of plants, animals, and human uses provided by this great river.
 Critical areas include the lower reaches of the Root, Zumbro, Cannon, and Vermillion Rivers, and the backwaters and channels of Mississippi River Pools 2 and 3 (St. Paul to Red Wing).
-FY2011 funding from the LSOHC will focus on acquisition and restoration of key parcels in the Lower Root River floodplain.
+FY2011 funding from the LSOHC focused on acquisition and restoration of key parcels in the Lower Root River floodplain.
 Acquisitions will be completed by the MN Dept of Natural Resources and restoration will be accomplished through outside contracts.

 MN DNR protected lands in the SE bluffland ecological section with this appropriation, and has or will restore grassland by planting native prairie.
 DNR prioritizes acquisitions at sites where there is an existing habitat base to address fragmentation and to maximize habitat benefits.
 Potential acquisitions are scored and ranked on numerous ecological and management criteria.
 DNR seeks out willing landowners and conducts all transactions in accordance with state law and departmental policy.
 County Board approval is obtained for all WMA acquisitions.